 Indeed, in Lisa The Greek, there is a nice family story.
-Lisa takes an interest in the “savage ballet” as a means to connecting with her father, who has never bothered to connect with her.
-When she’s hits her first game, he says, “My God, it’s like there’s some kind of bond between us.”
-But he’s mainly interested in Lisa for her picks.
+Lisa takes an interest in the savage ballet as a means to connecting with her father, who has never bothered to connect with her.
+When shes hits her first game, he says, “my God, it’s like there is some kind of bond between us.”
+But he is mainly interested in Lisa for her picks.
 He showers her her with gifts from his winnings, which he figures is a sufficient expression of his affection and gratitude.
-But Lisa really wants him to take a direct interest in her, not her attributes, or the activities they engage in and to desire and enjoy just spending time with her and giving her the attention she needs.
+But Lisa really wants him to take a direct interest in her, not her attributes, or the activities they engage in and to desire and enjoy just spending time with her, giving her the attention she needs.
 None of this is particularly interesting to him.
 When she discovers this, she gives away the gifts, which were an expression of personal closeness to her.
 Only when Lisa withdraws from Homer does he realize how much he cares for her.

 The outcome of The Super Bowl will tell if she still cares for him and he sweats it more than any of the games he bet on.
 It turns out they do care for eachother and Homer agrees to a hike, purely to spend time together.
 He enjoys it, but the second its over he wants to go home and do something more interesting, like watch TV or go bowling.
 A few strokes capture an awful lot about male/female relationships of all kinds.
 And then there is the B story, in which Bart is dragged into clothes shopping with Marge, one of the very worst fates that can befall a son, boyfriend or husband.
 It’s all about having interests that seem to be in direct conflict at first, but finding ways to mix and balance them so that everyone can be content.